priyagosain/Project_Botnet_Detection/README.md

 ##Python codes
 1) Zeus_Alexa.py (in the master branch): This deals with the problem-1 discussed above.
 The code is used for following actions:
 --To create the training model for 1_Training_Dataset_Zeus_Alexa.csv.

 --The dataset is split into training and testing subsets.

 --The testing subset created is used to make the predictions on the basis of the training model created.

 --Furthermore, accuracy score, classification report and confusion matrix are generated.

 --Digraph for the decision tree model is created (Zeus_Alexa_Decision_Rules_Graph.pdf).

---ROC curve for the botnet class is generated too (ROC_curve.png is the output file) --Pickle is used to save the training model into a pickle file: classifier_model.pkl.
+--ROC curve for the botnet class is generated too (ROC_curve.png is the output file).

+--Pickle is used to save the training model into a pickle file: classifier_model.pkl.

 --After this use LoadPickle.py.

 --PredictedValues_zeus.csv file would be generated for the provisioned dataset.

 2) Bashlite_Mirai.py (in the master branch): This deals with the problem-2 discussed above using Decision Trees.
 The code is used for following actions:
 --To create the training model for 2_Training_Dataset_Bashlite_Mirai.csv.

 --The dataset is split into training and testing subsets.

 --The testing subset created is used to make the predictions on the basis of the training model created.

 --Furthermore, accuracy score, classification report and confusion matrix are generated.

 --Digraph for the decision tree model is created (Bashlite_Mirai_Decision_Rules_Graph.pdf).

 --Pickle is used to save the training model into a pickle file: classifier_model_2.pkl.

 --After this use LoadPickle.py.

 --PredictedValues_mirai.csv file would be generated for the provisioned dataset.